 The snowmobiles will be filled with fuel and paired with a trail judge before being allowed to enter the trail section.
 The teams will travel approximately one hundred (100) miles (trail section dependent on snow conditions) to the finish point.
 Teams must plan for at least 100 miles of travel without refueling.
 At the final destination, the snowmobiles will be refilled with fuel and their fuel consumption will be recorded.
-After the previously arranged photo shoot and dinner, the organizers will be responsible for hauling the snowmobiles back to KRC.
+The organizer will be responsible for hauling the snowmobiles back to KRC.
 The planned route can be anywhere from Twin Lakes to Copper Harbor.
 Trail conditions may result in a change to this plan on the day of the competition.

 The DUC sleds will run separately and slower than the IC gasoline class sleds and pull a load of about 250 pounds.